MoonLight314/MoonLight314.github.io/_posts/2021-06-21-DCGAN_Paper_Review_EN.md

 <br>

 * **WALKING IN THE LATENT SPACE**
-  - Latent Space의 z의 작은 변화에도 Generation 결과가 자연스럽게 이루어져야 한다. ( 이를 Paper에서는 WALKING IN THE LATENT SPACE 라고 표현했습니다. )
+  - The result of generation should occur naturally even with small changes in z of latent space. ( This is called as 'WALKING IN THE LATENT SPACE' in paper)

 <br>
 <br>